hpc2n/selecting-modules/docs/programs.md

    S:  Module is Sticky, requires --force to unload or purge
 ```

 As you can see, on the cluster where this code was run, Python was loaded automatically.

 However, note that no BLAS or LAPACK libraries are loaded, which might be unexpected given the types of problems MPI is typically used for.
-These libraries are available through either a `foss` toolchain or a `SciPy-bundle`, and in practice, you will almost always load one or both of `foss` and `SciPy-bundle` when using `mpi4py`.
+These libraries are available through either a `foss` toolchain or a `SciPy-bundle`, and in practice, you will almost always load one or both of those when using `mpi4py`.

 ### Example 3: Check if a Python extension is loaded

-Users occasionally submit tickets about installing a package that is actually included in the base Python module, SciPy-bundle, another common package, or a package that one of the aforementioned modules loads automatically.
-If you do not see a module you want with `ml avail` or `ml spider`, you should also check `pip list` and `grep` for the package after loading your preferred Python version, bundle(s), and other packages you need to see whether it is still included.
+Extensions can be hard to find without knowing what includes them, but it is easy to check if modules that are already loaded added the extension silently.
+If you cannot find a package you want with `ml avail`, `ml spider`, or `ml show <module>`, you should also check `pip list` and `grep` for the package after loading the rest of your modules.

-For example, `psutil` is part of Python-bundle-PyPI, which is silently loaded upon loading the SciPy-bundle.
+For example, `psutil` is part of Python-bundle-PyPI, which is silently loaded with any SciPy-bundle.
 Here is the easiest way to find `psutil`:

 ```bash
 $ pip list | grep psutil